 - 1 teaspoon onion powder

 - 1 teaspoon black pepper

 - 1/2 teaspoon dried rosemary

 - Combine beer, lemon juice, mustard, garlic, herbs, spices, and salt in a medium bowl.
 Slowly whisk in oil.
 Taste for seasonings and adjust accordingly.

 - Trim off excess skin (just the straggling bits) on chicken thighs and drumsticks.
 Place into a deep plastic or glass bowl (large enough to fit all of the chicken), and pour marinade over top.
 Using tongs, gently toss to coat.
 Cover bowl tightly with plastic wrap and place into the refrigerator for 4-6 hours.

-- Remove chicken from the marinade, and place them onto the grill.
+- Remove chicken from the marinade, and place them onto the cooler part of the grill.
 Reserve the marinade and brush onto the chicken during the first 2-3 minutes of grill time.
 Do not apply marinade after that.

 - Once cooked through, remove chicken from the grill and place onto a clean serving platter.
 Serve with your favorite sides.